-- Provide examples where course, program, or service improvements have occurred based on outcomes assessment data. - Engineering Based off its assessment testing, the engineering discipline adapted the pacing of their courses and the method of assignment review for student work.
-They agreed to pass out study guides to the student earlier to give them more time to prepare for large exams in addition to doing an initial review of student assignments before they were turned in for credit.
+• Provide examples where course, program, or service improvements have occurred based on outcomes assessment data.

-(Evidence Engineering TracDat CLO Report) [need to show how the loop was closed-was there an improvement] - Multimedia continues to evaluate the effectiveness of their courses by considering the timeline and specific course topics.
+- Engineering Based off its assessment testing, the engineering discipline adapted the pacing of their courses and the method of assignment review for student work.
+They agreed to pass out study guides to the student earlier to give them more time to prepare for large exams in addition to doing an initial review of student assignments before they were turned in for credit (SLO.08 Engineering SLO Report). - Multimedia continues to evaluate the effectiveness of their courses by considering the timeline and specific course topics.
 In 2017, it was suggested to expand the duration of several courses from four weeks to eight weeks.
-The follow-up assessments for these courses in 2019 show that more students were able to complete projects and master the material given the longer duration.
-(Evidence Multimedia TracDat Report) - History in 2017, assessed their PLO "Students will be able to discuss ways that the content from this course applies to our contemporary society."
+The follow-up assessments for these courses in 2019 show that more students were able to complete projects and master the material given the longer duration (SLO.09 Multimedia SLO Report). - History in 2017, assessed their PLO "Students will be able to discuss ways that the content from this course applies to our contemporary society."
 Although the results passed the baseline set by the department, several faculty were surprised at the number of students who struggled to identify historical themes and make connections to today.
 The department discussed how to improve this further through the inclusion of more contemporary context and additional assignments in their classes that connect historical themes to today.
-This discussion will continue in 2020-21 as the department's curriculum is revised for its 5-year review. (evidence Nenagh's spreadsheet, which will get put into TracDat this semester.) - Music Spring 2016 assessment results for the Music Theory course showed that fewer students had skill in reading music notation than necessary for the content for the course so music faculty decided to do a survey to see which students had the necessary skills and are considering requiring the Music Fundamentals course as a prerequisite.
-Need update of what's been done as a result through 2020
+This discussion will continue in 2020-21 as the department's curriculum is revised for its 5-year review (SLO.10 History SLO Discussions Spreadsheet). - Music Spring 2016 assessment results for the Music Theory course showed that fewer students had skill in reading music notation than necessary for the content for the course so music faculty decided to do a survey to see which students had the necessary skills.
+As a result of this survey, rather than requiring Music Fundamentals as a prerequisite, music faculty decided to offer several sections of music fundamentals over the summer, and recruit high school students to take it (usually incoming freshman enroll in Music Theory I).
+Online Fundamentals sections in early summer are offered before the high school year ends as well.
+During applied music auditions, students are given a simple sight singing test to determine skill level for Musicianship I (SLO.11 Music SLO Report).

-• In those areas where assessment may be falling behind, what is the college doing to complete the assessments per the college's schedule.
+• In those areas where assessment may be falling behind, what is the College doing to complete the assessments per the College's schedule.

 As part of the current curricular review process the SLO Coordinator's schedule ensures that programs are reviewed on time.
-One issue that the college has identified as an area for improvement is the amount of time it takes faculty to gather data and sufficiently collect and record it.
+One issue that the College has identified as an area for improvement is the amount of time it takes faculty to gather data and sufficiently collect and record it.
 After they run the assessment, they have little time left to reflect on the results. eLumen will help solve this issue by streamlining the process of collecting data and running multi-dimensional and disaggregated reports automatically.
 For example, eLumen integrates with Canvas so faculty can enter grades and SLOs in the same platform.
 This will allow faculty more time to examine the reports and reflect on their teaching and program planning.
 Furthermore, this more effective process will ensure that all courses in the catalog are reviewed on time as discussed above in Recommendation 2.